Meloweh/SuperInstinct/README.md

 It required a steady stream of creative problem solving and a great deal of perseverance to avoid getting stuck in dead ends.
 Whether the project would succeed was unclear for the longest time due to its nature.

 We heavily optimized our formulas and code system because it was important to us to find a clean and scalable solution.
-It was also necessary because it was not foreseeable how well our add-on would run on conventional computers.
+It was also necessary because it was not foreseeable how well our add-on would perform on a conventional computer.

-The project was successfully completed at the end of 2022.

-The project is very large and includes about 60 Java class files and numerous notes, sketches, concepts and proofs.
+The project is very large and includes about 60 Java class files but also numerous notes, sketches, concepts and proofs that need some preparation before we release them too.

-At your request we can go into detail about the project in a personal meeting.
-This will also give you an insight into said resources.
+## Bugs
+Y-Tracing has a buggy case distinction somewhere that we did not fix and that results in a crash.
+We did not fix it because we concluded the project prior to it.

+## Conclusion
+- The project was completed at the end of 2022.
+During our efforts we found that there is a loss of positional and velocity accuracy of projectiles on client side, since they are being synchronized with a compressed short (16-bit) value by the server.
+The original vector is represented by double precision (64-bit) what means that with each execution cycle of the game there is an accumulation of imprecision.
+If we could get ahold of one double precision value at some point while a projectile is airborn on client side, we would be able to precicely track the server side arrow on the client.
+- Execution time depends on your pc hardware.
+On a ten year old computer we got execution times around 0.5ms up to 15ms but 3-10 ms most of the time.
+We also the algorithm non-blocking for that reason.

 ## Early test measurements in the game (videos)